MicrosoftDocs/windows-powershell-docs/docset/windows/defender/defender.md

 # Defender Module
 ## Description
-This reference provides cmdlet descriptions and syntax for all Defender-specific cmdlets.
+This reference provides functions descriptions and syntax for all Defender-specific functions.
-It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.
+It lists the functions in alphabetical order based on the verb at the beginning of the functions.

 ## Defender Cmdlets
 ### [Add-MpPreference](./Add-MpPreference.md)